|►||Choosing A Career|

 See also Transport & Logistics Sector

 There are four main activities in the Irish Seafood Industry: Fishing, Fish Farming (Aquaculture), Seafood Processing and Seafood Marketing.
-The industry employs approximately 5,000 people in the catching sector, with another 2,000 engaged in fish farming, and 3,000 in processing and ancillary aquaculture around the coast.
+The industry employs approximately 11,000 people with 5,000 people in the catching sector, 2,000 engaged in fish farming, and upwards of 3,000 in processing and ancillary aquaculture around the coast.

 Some fishermen work on small inshore day boats often in sight of land.
 Crews are small - usually only two or three people and the catch is landed fresh that day.
 Others fish offshore on larger vessels on trips lasting days or weeks away from their home port, depending on the type and size of vessel.
 Navigation and safety skills are vital for all of those who work on the water, irrespective of the size of vessel.
 BIM provides a three day Basic Safety Training course which is a statutory requirement for all fishing vessel crewmembers, who are also obliged to wear Personal Flotation Devices.